nomanleftbehind/pipeline-integrity-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the app.

 App will automatically make the first ever registered user an ADMIN.
-Only users with role of ADMIN are able to add new users.
+Only users with role of ADMIN can add new users.